Crypt0R3n3g4d3/beautify-changepoint/README.md

 # How to Run and Test

 * Use the [User Javascript and CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld?hl=en) chrome extension.
 * Go to Settings -> Libraries
 * Add fontawesome CDN.
 You can use your own or just use https://kit.fontawesome.com/f1464dc054.js.
 Name it **fontawesome**
 * Make a site for https://cppsa.tylertech.com/
-* Add CSS and JS to the appropiate locations and Save
+* Add CSS and JS to the appropriate locations and Save
 * Go to Options and check: **Highest CSS priority** and **fontawesome**
 * Then visit https://cppsa.tylertech.com/ and the styles should be applied.
 * Then just hack away